CraigMyles/UniCode-20-21/Challenge_5_Fraud_Alert/src/README.md

 For example, the strings CAT and SAD are adjacent as C -> D, A -> A and T -> S.

 You can assume both the key and token contain only uppercase letters.

+## Test Cases

+Public | Can handle two simple, adjacent strings.

+Public | Can handle two simple, non-adjacent strings.

+1 Pts | Can handle handle two identical individual letters.

+1 Pts | Can handle longer adjacent strings

+2 Pts | Can handle strings with multiple repeat letters.

+1 Pts | Can handle two individual letters that aren't adjacent.

+1 Pts | Can handle two individual letters that are adjacent.

+3 Pts | Can handle A and Z which are not adjacent.

+4 Pts | Can handle scenario where one character has multiple adjacent and the other only has one.